Grant Imahara: Personal life

-In December 2016, Imahara became engaged to his long-time girlfriend, costume designer and actress Jennifer Newman.
-The two did not marry.
+Imahara was engaged to his long-time girlfriend, costume designer and actress Jennifer Newman since 2016.
+They began dating in August 2011.

-Imahara mentored the robotics team at Richmond High School in California while working for LucasFilm's VFX.
+Imahara mentored the robotics team at Richmond High School in California while working for Lucasfilm's VFX.

 Death and legacy

-Imahara died on July 13, 2020, at the age of 49, after suffering a ruptured, previously undiagnosed, intracranial aneurysm.
-As a result, The Discovery Channel and the Science Channel ran a marathon broadcast over two days in Imahara's honor, using selected MythBusters episodes, the TV special Killer Robots: Robogames 2011 (which Imahara hosted), and finishing with the White Rabbit Project episode "May G Force Be with You".
+Imahara died on July 13, 2020, at the age of 49, after suffering a ruptured, previously undiagnosed intracranial aneurysm.
+As a result, Discovery Channel and the Science Channel ran a marathon broadcast over two days in Imahara's honor, using selected MythBusters episodes, the TV special Killer Robots: Robogames 2011 (which Imahara hosted), and finishing with the White Rabbit Project episode "May G Force Be with You".

 On October 23, 2020, on what would have been his 50th birthday, the Grant Imahara STEAM Foundation was announced by his mother, professional colleagues, and friends (including Mythbusters castmates Kari Byron, Tory Belleci and Adam Savage).
 It provides mentorship, grants and scholarships to under-served youth pursuing STEAM-related fields.
-More than 80 props from Mythbusters were auctioned off to benefit the Grant Imahara STEAM Foundation in August 2021.
+More than 80 props from Mythbusters were auctioned to benefit the Grant Imahara STEAM Foundation in August 2021.
 Some of those props had been built by Imahara during the more than 200 episodes that he appeared in Mythbusters between 2005 and 2014.

-Several months after his death, BattleBots co-founder Greg Munson announced on an episode of The Adam Savage Project podcast that it had renamed its "Best Design Award" to the "Grant Imahara Award for Best Design" as a tribute to Imahara's legacy.
+Several months after his death, BattleBots co-founder Greg Munson announced on an episode of The Adam Savage Project podcast that it had renamed its "Best Design Award" to the "Grant Imahara Award for Best Design" as a tribute to Imahara.

 In the Dungeons & Dragons web series Critical Role, Imahara is honored by Dungeon Master Matthew Mercer as a non-player character known as Imahara Joe.
 Imahara Joe is a tinkerer who helps the main characters build mechanical automaton motorbikes to achieve their goals.
 Mercer tweeted that Imahara was "one of the most lovely people I have ever known".

-Following the death of her fiancé, Jennifer Newman tweeted: "I haven't found the words.
-I don't know if I'll be able to.
-I lost a part of my heart and soul today.
-He was so generous and kind, so endlessly sweet and so loved by his incredible friends."
-She added, "I feel so lucky to have known him, to have loved & been loved by him.
-I love you, honey."